This page was most recently updated on May 8th, 2025

 B. Board members and Monarchs.

-Any individual who has resigned from a Board of Advisors position or from the position of Emperor or Empress, Prince Royal or Princess Royal, shall not be eligible to seek election nor appointment to a Board of Advisors position or to seek election to the position of Emperor or Empress or to be considered for appointment to the position of Prince Royal or Princess Royal for a period of five (5) years after the completion date of the term of office from which he or she resigned.
+Any individual who has resigned from a Board of Advisors position, the position of a reigning monarch, or the position of reigning PR, shall not be eligible to seek election nor appointment to a Board of Advisors position or to seek election to the position of Emperor or Empress or to be considered for appointment to the position of Prince Royal or Princess Royal for a period of five (5) years after the completion date of the term of office from which he or she resigned.
 [Board Amendment passed on 10/01/1996.]

 C. Line members.